Ljusdals IF

-Ljusdals IF is a sports club in Ljusdal, Sweden, currently only playing soccer.
+Ljusdals Idrottsförening, commonly known as Ljusdals IF, is a sports club in Ljusdal, Sweden, currently only playing football.

 History

-The club was founded on 9 June 1904 and originally competed in soccer, track and field athletics, gymnastics and cross-country skiing.
+The club was founded on 9 June 1904 and originally competed in football, athletics, gymnastics and cross-country skiing.
 The club has also competed in bandy, ski jumping, handball, ice hockey, orienteering and swimming.

-The men's soccer team made it to the Norrland Championship final game in 1950, losing 0–4 to Skellefteå AIK.
-The team also played four seasons in the Swedish top division between 1968–1971.
+The men's football team made it to the Norrland Championship final game in 1950, losing 0–4 to Skellefteå AIK.
+The team also played four seasons in the Swedish second division between 1968 and 1971.

 Ljusdals IF currently plays in Division 4 Hälsingland which is the sixth tier of Swedish football.
 They play their home matches at the Älvvallen in Ljusdal.